 It is certainly possible!
-We suggest that all students planning to study abroad meet with one of our University Service Associates in One Stop Services to determine if their financial aid will cover these classes.
+We suggest that all students planning to study abroad meet with one of our University Service Associates in Enrollment Services to determine if their financial aid will cover these classes.

 Yes!
-UC Blue Ash students have the opportunity to apply for a wide variety of scholarships expressly for the purpose of studying abroad..
-Applications for these awards are due on November 15th. and students who win scholarships can be awarded several hundred dollars.
-There are four UCBA study abroad scholarships available to UCBA students studying abroad in UCBA programs: the Lee Baker, Jr. Study Abroad Scholarship awards a single UCBA student $500 to study abroad in a UCBA program; The John D. and Marjorie E. Sipple Study Abroad Scholarship awards one Summer British Study Abroad program student $400; The Christie Study Abroad Scholarship awards two students $1,000 each to study abroad in a UCBA program.
+UC Blue Ash students have the opportunity to apply for a wide variety of scholarships expressly for the purpose of studying abroad.
+Applications for these awards are due on November 15th and students who win scholarships can be awarded several hundred dollars.
+There are four UCBA donor-funded study abroad scholarships available to UCBA students studying abroad in UCBA programs: the Lee Baker, Jr. Study Abroad Scholarship awards a single UCBA student $500 to study abroad in a UCBA program; The John D. and Marjorie E. Sipple Study Abroad Scholarship awards one Summer British Study Abroad program student $400; The Christie Study Abroad Scholarship awards two students $1,000 each to study abroad in a UCBA program.
 The Mike Roos Study Abroad Scholarship awards a $1,000 scholarship annually to a UCBA student participating in a UCBA study abroad program.
 Additionally, UCBA offers study abroad grants to students in our programs.
 There is no application necessary for UCBA grants, and the amount varies depending on the cost of the program and the number of students traveling.